1

 • Married filing separately from their spouse; or

-If you answered NO to any of these questions, the child is NOT your qualifying child for the COEITC.
+If you answered No to any of these questions, the child is not your qualifying child for the COEITC.
 If you do not have any qualifying children, go to Part 4.

 Part 4